AndEb88/portfolio_client/README.md

 ## Investments
 - Investments/ Stock Market: enter saved taxes from Freibetrag to bonus AND paid taxes (Freibetrag will be considered in due taxes but then added as bonus)
+- Investments/ Stock Market: (only new) Verlustverrechnungstöpfe are added to withheld taxes (but may not be added any more when claimed later on!)
-- Investments/ Stock Market: balance is equal gross investment amount, therefore the actual amount might be less (taxes and profit are calculated for delta within current year, so the accumulated balance is correct)
+- Investments/ Stock Market: balance is equal gross investment amount, which also includes due taxes from previous years (due taxes are deduced from profit within calculated year, so next year only new profits will be considered); when realizing profits, the entire amount of withheld taxes is added to profit and only current year's due taxes are deduced
 - Investments/ P2P: extract profit from tax statement and derive closing balance accordingly
 - Investments/ Other / Allianz: closing balance = 'garantierte einmalige Kapitalzahlung bei Kündigung zum 01.09. des Folgejahres' (Services/ Kündigung) or (Postfach/ Bestätigung) in November of the following year
 - Investments/ Other/ Riester I: closing balance = 'Gesamtleistung bei Tod' (Services/ Tod) or 'Altersvorsorgevermögen Stand am 31.12.'
 (Postfach/ Auskunft) in January of the following year